medicare medicaid texas

 Primary Home Care in Texas (PHC)

 Another program that provides personal care in the home.
 This program is also a non-skilled, nontechnical service provided to those eligible—who are functionally limited in their ability to perform daily activities.
 PHC provider agencies also provide Family Care (FC) services.
-This program, like Community First Choice, allows you to choose your caregivers.
+Like Community First Choice, this program allows you to choose your caregivers.
 You may be able to select family members as your hired caregiver.

 Community Attendant Services (CAS)